Dual spaces of cadlag processes: Adapted cadlag processes

 The following is the first main result of this paper.
-It will be the basis, later on, of more concrete characterizations of dual spaces of adapted cadlag processes.
+It will yield, later on, characterizations of topological duals of various more specific spaces of adapted cadlag processes.

-\begin{theorem} Assume that the optional projection is continuous from $\Y(D)$ to a Fr\'echet space $\D$ of adapted cadlag processes.
-The projection is a surjection if and only if the dual of $\D$ can be identified with $\hat\M$ under the bilinear form
+\begin{theorem} Let $\D$ be a Fr\'echet space of adapted cadlag processes.
+The following are equivalent: \begin{enumerate} \item the optional projection is a continuous surjection from $\Y(D)$ to $\D$, \item $\op \Y(D)\subset \D$ and the dual of $\D$ can be identified with $\hat\M$ under the bilinear form